davibortolotti/starwarsapi/readme.md

 mongod
 ```

-Afterwards, open the folder where you clone the repo into and execute the examples.py file:
+Afterwards, open the folder where you cloned the repo into and execute the examples.py file:
 ```
 python examples.py
 ```